JAmps007/alx-system_engineering-devops/0x02-shell_redirections/README.md

-17 - dsplay all the lines in the file /etci/passwd that do not contain the pattern “bin” 18 - display all lines of the file /etc/ssh/sshd_config starting with a letter 19 - replace all characters A and c from input to Z and e respectively
+17 - dsplay all the lines in the file /etci/passwd that do not contain the pattern “bin” 18 - display all lines of the file /etc/ssh/sshd_config starting with a letter 19 - replace all characters A and c from input to Z and e respectively 20 - a script that removes all letters c and C from input